rkontham24/MyStyle/README.md

 Raj Swami Kontham

-## MyStyle
+## About

 This intelligent stylist recommends custom outfits to users based on clothing they already have.
 Scan an article of clothing, save it to your virtual wardrobe, and style it how you want.

+## Ideation

+MyStyle was conceptualized to elimenate the time deciding your outfit before going to work/school while also reccomending new ways to style the clothing you already have.
+This project is **still under development**.
+Click [here](https://drive.google.com/file/d/1n5ckOEFGoMeJJsNdEuAObo_koTsFnBfK/view?usp=sharing) to view initial sketches.

 ## Tech Stack

 - React Native / Tailwind CSS (UI)
 - Expo (Node.js runtime environment)
-- JupyterLab (Machine Learning Model)
+- JupyterLab (Machine learning environment)
-- Firebase (Auth)
+- Firebase (User authentication)
-- Figma (Design)
+- Figma (Logo and UI Design)

 ## Requirements

 IMPORTANT: To ensure proper execution of the app, minimize dependency conflicts within your virtual environment (venv or conda).

     1. Create and activate a virtual environment.
-Conda is recommended, though any is fine.'
+Conda is recommended, though any vritual environment type is fine.
     2. Install Python 3.11.
     3. Install npm or yarn (if you haven't already).
     4. Run the following npm and npx commands to install the libraries, packages, and dependencies necessary to run the app.
 Following this, you will clone the repo.